creode-modules/nova-media/README.md

 You can install this package with the following command:
 `composer require creode/nova-media`

+You also need to run the migrations which will create a new media table:
+`php artisan migrate`

 ## Usage
 Render the field by id within blade:
 ```